 - Interoperability Between Deep Learning Toolbox, TensorFlow, PyTorch, and ONNX

 - Pretrained Deep Neural Networks

 - Load Pretrained Networks for Code Generation (MATLAB Coder)

 - Networks and Layers Supported for Code Generation (MATLAB Coder)

-- Create Standalone Application Using Application Compiler App (MATLAB Compiler)
+- Create Standalone Application from MATLAB Function Using Application Compiler App (MATLAB Compiler)